Dared87/dropbox-referral-accounts/README.md

 Execute `bash run.sh <OPTIONS>` in your terminal and watch the magic happen (PS: you will be prompted for your sudo password).
 `<OPTIONS>` can be a single integer (`1`) or two integers (`1 32`) for managing multiple accounts (1, 2, 3,..., 31, 32).

+If you have no referral accounts linked to your account yet, you can use `1 32` to get the maximum space possible.